How long does it take to lose weight?

 How fast can you lose weight?

 Sure, watching the numbers tick down is exciting, but don’t try to lose too much too fast.
 “A healthy rate is an average of one or two pounds a week,” says Dr. Rohit Soans, M.D., medical director of bariatric surgery at Temple University Hospital in Philadelphia.
-Dropping pounds too quickly can actually set you up for failure because it’s too hard to keep up with the changes (cutting out entire food groups or living on one meal a day, for example) that result in drastic weight loss.
+Dropping pounds too quickly can hurt your progress in the long-term because it’s too hard to keep up with the changes (cutting out entire food groups or living on one meal a day, for example) that result in drastic weight loss.
 “Plus, you’re more likely to regain the weight,” says Soans.

 What’s more, extreme diets are often unhealthy, says Soans.
 “You risk dehydration and nutritional deficiencies.”
-To keep the pounds off over the long run and to stay healthy, you need small, sustainable changes that fit into your lifestyle, like the kind encouraged by the WeightWatchers program.
+To stay healthy, you need small, sustainable changes that fit into your lifestyle, like the kind encouraged by the WeightWatchers program.

 What factors affect weight loss?